8 Best Florida Springs for Scuba Diving (From a Local Diver)

 The small cavern in Alexander Springs

-Nestled inside the Ocala National Forest, this is one of the few places in Florida where you can see mermaids while scuba diving!
-And by mermaids, I mean REAL mermaids 😉
+Oh, and this is one of the few places in Florida where you might see mermaids while scuba diving.
+Real ones.
+(You’ll see when you get there. πŸ˜‰)

-🎟 The entrance fee for Alexander Springs is $8/pp on weekdays and $11/pp on weekends.
-There is a concessionaire and campground available for extended stays.
+🎟 The details: Entry is $8 per person on weekdays, $11 on weekends.
+Concessionaire and campground available for extended stays.

 fish and underwater plants in alexander springs